Current Projects

 UIS Informatics Commission

-The basic approach taken by UISIC is to use numeric codes for fields and field values, independent of any national language.
-Each code's descriptive name and definition is then expressed in various national languages.
-The stored codes are translated 'on the fly' for screen, report or publication, according to the currently chosen language.
+Where our work involves setting recommended values, such as data field names and their range of possible values, we take the basic approach of using numeric codes, i.e independent of any national language.
+Each code's descriptive name and definition is then expressed in the various national languages.
+In use, the stored codes are translated 'on the fly' for screen, report or publication, according to the currently chosen language.
 This technique has been successfully used by at least one national database, the Australian Karst Index.

 Bibliography